Research

 We evaluated the benefits and costs of traditional broadcast in comparison to banding dry fertilizer right at the roots.
 We utilized the same fertilizer rates on each application to ensure we were collecting accurate data to compare yield results.

 Using University of Illinois Machinery Cost Estimates (shown below), strip-till resulted in additional costs of $9.60/A in comparison to a conventional tillage program.
-Using this cost scenario, strip-till, with its tillage and fertility system, still provided positive economic gains of +$11.34/A over a conventional tillage system.
+Using this cost scenario, strip-till, with its tillage and fertility system, still provided positive economic gains in 2023 of +$11.34/A over a conventional tillage system.
 2021 and 2022 saw similar net returns of +$13.16/A and +$9.94/A.

 When it comes to applying fertilizer to your soybean crop, we’re seeing that banding dry fertilizer at the roots has a clear advantage over the traditional broadcast method of applying fertilizer.